attilakillin/FREC/benchmark/README.md

 ### Finding a large sample text file online

-The easiest way to find large files is to look at data dumps.
+The easiest way to find large files is to look for data dumps.
 For example, the [following page](https://dumps.wikimedia.org/enwiki/) contains download dumps for the entire content of Wikipedia.